Our journey to becoming skilled sailors. Explore our training courses below.

 Yachtmaster Coastal

-We needed to gain the skills for coastal navigation so we could actually move up to 20Nm off a coast and could navigate through a night passage!
+We needed to gain the skills for coastal navigation so we could actually sail up to 40Nm off the coast and navigate through a night passage!

-Really great that we found a place in Sweden, Sjösportskolan - Swedish Maritime Acadamy, who allowed us to have a private tutor and in our english language and after writing the final exam which we passed we were now qualified "Yachmasters Coastal Skippers" and we could take our own vessel up to Port Owen which was a 109Nm sail (or about 22 hours).
+Fortunately we found a sailing school in Sweden, Sjösportskolan - Swedish Maritime Acadamy, where we could get a private tutor and in English.
+After writing the final exam which we both passed we were now qualified "Yachmasters Coastal Skippers" and we could take our own vessel up to Port Owen which is a 109Nm sail (about 22 hours).

-What we did decide to do once we got our Yachtmaster Coastal, was some "Boat training in Darkness", this was a super exciting offer to do at this stage already.
+What we did decide to do once we got our Yachtmaster Coastal, was to do some ""Night Navigation", this was a super exciting to do at this stage.
 What we did not realise when the teacher said "Would you like to do practical training to navigate with radar only" and we responded "Yes that would be helpful", is that when we got to the boat that this was not a small motor boat that does 5-6kn, this boat is probably what the military use and could run at 25-30kn and he wanted me to navigate, I realised, under a blanket without any vision, just my radar through the Archipelago of Stockholm (and for those that do not know Stockholm Archipelago, it has 30,000 islands and there are many passenger liners navigating through these as well) at a minimum speed of 20kn.
 But wait, there is more!

-He is not guiding us, my wife has to look on a chart and guide me:
+He is not guiding us, Tracy has to look on a chart and guide me, but please note:

-Based on what she says, I have to turn to Port (Left) or Starboard (Right) understanding the 360 degrees of navigation.
-I also have to look at my radar and try to avoid what looks like red aliens attacking me from all directions... and Tracy has to keep track on what I am doing to avoid aliens and keep track on the chart where we actually are and give me the next direction (and remember things are moving fast at 20kn - I mean who wants to go at 5kn where you have time to make a decision, when you can do 20kn), but with great proudness, 45 minutes later we had gotten back to the docking station without hitting anything!
+Based on what she says, I have to move to Port (Left) or Starboard (Right) understanding the 360 degrees of navigation.
+I also have to look at my radar and try to avoid what looks like red aliens attacking me from all directions... and Tracy has to keep track of what I am doing to avoid aliens and keep track of the chart and where we actually are while giving me the next direction.
+Remember things are moving fast at 20kn - I mean who wants to go at 5kn where you have time to make a decision, when you can do 20kn), but with great proudness, 45 minutes later we had gotten back to the docking station without hitting anything!

 Go Team Tracy and Eric!

-I have to admin it was a fun part afterwards and I learnt a lot!
+I have to admit it was the fun part of the training and I can honestly say it was great learning experience.
 Thank you Sjösportskolan!!

 Medical Course

 For some reason Tracy was super excited about this course thinking she could learn to amputate a limb?!
-I was a little concerned about her excitement about this part of the course, but off we went and did our week worth of training and got certified as being able to do first aid at sea, no amputations... phew
+I was a little concerned about her excitement about this part of the course, off we went and did our week worth of training and got our certification, no amputations... phew

-An intense week of learning about medical situations, practicals and then also written exams to get our certification finally.
+An intense week of learning about medical situations, practicals and then also written exams to get our final certificate.

 Yachtmaster Offshore

-Went back to the same training center in Sweden where I did my Coastal Training and booked myself a private tutor to take me through the requirements to qualify for the training which was done with a Naval Officer of the Swedish Navy.
-Pär was really nice and put me through my paces, but at the end I learn a lot and can now proudly say I have my qualification as a Yachtmaster Offshore.
+I went back to the same training school in Sweden where we did our Coastal Training and booked a private tutor to take me through the requirements to qualify for an offshore certificate, which was done by Pär a Swedish Naval Officer,he was an exceptional tutor and mentor.
+I can proudly say I am a qualified Yacht Master - Offshore.

-So what is next?
-Putting everything to practical excersizes and cross the first ocean to begin our journey of exploring the world and different cultures and learning as we go along.
+What is next?
+Putting everything we have learnt to practice and crossing our first ocean, to begin our journey of exploring the world while navigating this magnificent pond.